sphinx-doc/sphinx/doc/install.rst

   - ``C:\Python27`` -- this folder contains the main Python executable
-  - ``C:\Python27\Scripts`` -- this folder will contain executables added by Python packages installed with easy_install (see below)
+  - ``C:\Python27\Scripts`` -- this folder will contain executables added by Python packages installed with pip (see below)

   This is for Python 2.7.
 If you use another version of Python or installed to a non-default location, change the digits "27"